 Types of skin ulcers

-- Venous ulcers.
 These ulcers and their treatment are described in the separate leaflet called Venous Leg Ulcers.
-They occur when the circulation in your legs is not working very well.
+They occur when the circulation in the legs is not working very well.
 Fluid tends to pool in the legs because the veins don't work well enough to pump the blood efficiently back to the heart (venous insufficiency).
-This type of ulcer is more common in people with varicose veins that have lead to associated skin problems such as varicose eczema.
-They are also more common if you are overweight or obese, or not very mobile for any reason.
+This type of ulcer is more common in people with varicose veins that have led to associated skin problems such as varicose eczema.
+They are also more common in people who are overweight or obese, or not very mobile for any reason.
 They can also occur when the circulation is damaged by a deep vein thrombosis (DVT).

-- Neuropathic ulcers.
 Some injuries to the skin occur because there is a problem with the feeling (sensation) in the skin.
-If you can't feel your feet, for example, you may not be able to tell that a shoe is too tight, or the bath is too hot.
-So you end up with a blister or a burn, which can go on to become a skin ulcer, particularly if your circulation is not very good.
+People who can't feel their feet, for example, may not be able to tell that a shoe is too tight, or the bath is too hot.
+So, they end up with a blister or a burn, which can go on to become a skin ulcer, particularly if the circulation is not very good.
 Ulcers caused in this way are called neuropathic ulcers.
-Diabetes is the common cause.
+Diabetes is the most common cause.
 See the separate leaflet called Diabetes, Foot Care and Foot Ulcers.